melorie/tacoevangelism/README.md

 # taco evangelism
 This site is about me and stuff I like. <br>
-But it's mainly just for me to play around with.
-You're not likely to see anything good here.
+But mostly, it's an excuse for me to play around with.
+There probably won't be anything good to see here.